Unimed vs Orbit Protect Parent Boost Visa Health Insurance

 1. Get Approval in Principle from Immigration NZ

-2. Complete the application with your health and personal history; you can pay to have pre-existing conditions considered for coverage.
+2. Complete the application with your health and personal history details

-In both cases, your start and end dates should align with what Immigration NZ requires.
+In both cases, your start and end dates should align with Immigration NZ requirements.

 Premium Cost Examples